 - Urban Health

 Lê-Scherban F, Albrecht SS, Osypuk TL, Sánchez BN, Diez Roux AV.
-Neighborhood immigrant composition and body mass index among Hispanic and Chinese immigrants: Multi-Ethnic Study of Atherosclerosis (MESA).
-American Journal of Public Health; in press.
+Are long-term patterns of neighborhood ethnic composition related to BMI, diet, and physical activity among Latino and Chinese immigrants?
+Multi-Ethnic Study of Atherosclerosis (MESA).
+Health & Place 2019;58:102147.

 Lê-Scherban F, Wang X, Boyle-Steed K, Pachter L. Intergenerational associations between adult past exposure to adverse childhood experiences and offspring child health outcomes: The Philadelphia ACE Study.
 Pediatrics 2018;141(6); epub e20174274.